 Figuring out what to do at an open house isn’t always intuitive, but a crisp, respectful approach can go a long way:

-• Bringing along food, drinks, pets, or unruly children could be considered disrespectful and distracting, starting things off on the wrong foot.
+• Bringing along food, drinks, pets, or unruly children could be considered disrespectful and distracting.

 • Following the house rules can be crucial, so buyers might be prepared to remove shoes, steer clear of personal property, and ask permission before snapping photos.

 • Being polite and personable to the hosting agent can put potential homebuyers in a more favorable light.